joshfng/relay/README.md

 # Relay

-Go backend service that accepts a RTMP stream and proxies it out to multiple sources.
+Go backend service that accepts an RTMP stream and proxies it out to multiple sources.
 Depends on ffmpeg and redis

 # TODO:

+- Document messages passed via redis to the relay
-- restrict outbound bitrate?
+- Option to restrict outbound bitrate to conform to upstream provider limits